 - We estimate that our total soda ash sales volumes for the twelve months ending June 30, 2014 will be 2.6 million short tons, consisting of 0.8 million short tons sold domestically and 1.8 million short tons sold internationally.
 For the twelve months ended December 31, 2012, our total soda ash sales volumes were 2.5 million short tons, consisting of 0.8 million short tons sold domestically and 1.6 million short tons sold internationally.
-The increase in international sales volume is due to growing global demand for soda ash and our efforts to increase market share in direct export markets with strengthening economies. - We estimate that our domestic average sales price for the twelve months ending June 30, 2014 will be 1.7% lower than our domestic average sales price for the year ended December 31, 2012.
+The increase in international sales volume is due to growing global demand for soda ash and our efforts to increase market share in direct export markets with strengthening economies.
+Our estimated soda ash sales volumes include our planned outages of our mining and surface operations for approximately one week in the second and third quarters of each year to repair and replace equipment and parts. - We estimate that our domestic average sales price for the twelve months ending June 30, 2014 will be 1.7% lower than our domestic average sales price for the year ended December 31, 2012.
 We estimate that our international average sales price for the year ended December 31, 2012.
 Industry inventory levels remained high during the three months ended March 31, 2013, suggesting overall demand is down.
 We base our estimate of domestic and direct export sales prices on currently prevailing market prices and outlook and our current contracts.
 Our domestic contracts typically set a sales price for a one-year period.
 We estimate ANSAC sales prices based on information provided by ANSAC regarding their assessment of their customer outlook.

 Cost of products sold.
 We estimate that our cost of products sold will be \$232.6 million for the twelve months ending June 30, 2014, as compared to \$220.6 million for the twelve months ended December 31, 2012.
-The anticipated increase of approximately \$12.1 million is primarily due to an increase of approximately \$9.3 million in energy costs.
+The anticipated increase of approximately \$12.0 million is primarily due to an increase of approximately \$9.3 million in energy costs.

-- We estimate that our energy costs will be \$63.5 million for the twelve months ending June 30, 2014 as compared to \$53.9 million for the twelve months ended December 31, 2012.
-This increase is primarily due to increases in our production volumes as described above and estimated increases in the price of natural gas and electricity. - We estimate that depreciation and amortization expense will be \$22.4 million for the twelve months ending June 30, 2014, as compared to \$22.9 million for the twelve months ended December 31, 2012.
+We estimate that our energy costs will be \$63.5 million for the twelve months ending June 30, 2014 as compared to \$53.9 million for the twelve months ended December 31, 2012.
+This increase is primarily due to increases in our production volumes as described above and estimated increases in the price of natural gas and electricity.

+We estimate that depreciation and amortization expense will be \$22.4 million for the twelve months ending June 30, 2014, as compared to \$22.9 million for the twelve months ended December 31, 2012.
 Depreciation expense is consistently assumed to be based on the average depreciable asset lives and depreciation methodologies, taking into account estimated total capital expenditures primarily consisting of maintenance and expansion capital expenditures as described below.